 How and when should a statement of business purpose be developed?

 Crafting a statement of business purpose isn’t usually something an organization does in isolation.
-It’s most effective when undertaken as part of a strategic planning exercise, guided by third-party experts.
+It’s most effective when undertaken as part of a strategic planning exercise, guided by third-party advisors.
 Along with the senior management team, a consultant can facilitate a thorough review of the capabilities of the business, its strategies, the markets it serves and even the approach taken by competitors.
 This discussion often provides a perspective on purpose.

 An effective purpose statement begins at the CEO or owner level.
 It can’t be delegated to the marketing department, a PR agency or internal staff members.
 Those stakeholders each have their own talents and capabilities, but they are not responsible for setting the direction of the organization.
 The statement of business purpose must be consistent with the mandate of the leader.